TeamHypersomnia/Introspector-generator/README.md

 	3. have all introspectors defined within a single struct named ```introspection_access``` that is easy to befriend in the event that some private members require introspection.

 Why not choose this approach?
+* If your member fields do not follow the syntax requirements listed later on, and you would have to rewrite them, that is a very good reason.
+* Nested classes are not supported.
+That is because nested classes cannot be forward declared.
+If you can't afford to extract these classes, that is a good reason not to use this generator.
+* Classes with more than one level of namespace depth are not supported.
+For example, ```a::my_class``` is fine, but ```a::b::my_class``` is not supported.
+That is because I am lazy.
+If you cannot afford to extract these classes, that is a good reason not to use this generator.
-* If you feel bad for having your computer write code for you, well, that's a reason I guess.
+* If you feel bad for having your computer write code for you, well, that is also a reason, I guess.

 # How to build
 To build, you will need CMake.
 Create a ```build/``` folder next to ```CMakeLists.txt``` file.